Enumeration of Flats of the Extended Catalan and Shi Arrangements with Species: Introduction

 \section{Introduction}

 A \textbf{hyperplane arrangement} is a finite collection of affine subspaces of codimension $ 1 $ in an affine space over an arbitrary field $ \mathbb{K} $.
 In spite of its simple definition, arrangements are investigated in a variety of ways, such as topological, algebrogeometric, and combinatorial aspects.
-A standard reference for hyperplane arrangements is \cite{orlik1992arrangements}.
+A standard reference for hyperplane arrangements is the text written by Orlik and Terao \cite{orlik1992arrangements}.

 Given an arrangement $ \mathcal{A} $, let $ L(\mathcal{A}) $ denote the set of nonempty intersections of hyperplanes in $ \mathcal{A} $.
 Note that the ambient space is a member of $ L(\mathcal{A}) $ since it is regarded as the intersection over the empty set.
 We call an element of $ L(\mathcal{A}) $ a \textbf{flat}.
 Define a partial order on $ L(\mathcal{A}) $ by the reverse inclusion, that is, $ X \leq Y \Leftrightarrow X \supseteq Y $ for $X,Y\in L(\mathcal{A})$.
 We call $ L(\mathcal{A}) $ the \textbf{intersection poset} of $ \mathcal{A} $.
 This poset plays an important role in the theory of hyperplane arrangements.
 For each nonnegative integer $ k $, let